tinkerb/modulha.us/index.md

 James is well known as a prolific author of open source applications, and international ambassador for all programs modular, open source, and javascript.
 He is an inspiration to his peers and proteges.

-James is a true adherent to the Unix Philosophy, and a master of full stack development.
+James is a true adherent to the Unix Philosophy and a master of full stack development.
 With hundreds of modules and repositories, his efforts in open source module writing and collaboration set the standard.
 His modules and open source projects are used by hundreds of companies large and small, and are downloaded millions of times every week.

 ###  Johnny Honestly